Aliases for B3GAT1 Gene

 GeneCards Summary for B3GAT1 Gene

 B3GAT1 (Beta-1,3-Glucuronyltransferase 1) is a Protein Coding gene.
 Diseases associated with B3GAT1 include Renal Adenoma and Chronic Nk-Cell Lymphocytosis.
-Among its related pathways are heparan sulfate biosynthesis and Chondroitin sulfate/dermatan sulfate metabolism.
+Among its related pathways are Glycosaminoglycan metabolism and Metabolism.
 Gene Ontology (GO) annotations related to this gene include UDP-galactose:beta-N-acetylglucosamine beta-1,3-galactosyltransferase activity and galactosylgalactosylxylosylprotein 3-beta-glucuronosyltransferase activity.
 An important paralog of this gene is B3GAT2.

 UniProtKB/Swiss-Prot Summary for B3GAT1 Gene